-Tashkent Metro - the 1-st subway in Central Asia
+Tashkent Metro - the first subway in Central Asia

 The Tashkent's Underground system - one of the most beautiful in the world

 The ticket fare for the Tashkent subway (December, 2016):

 — 1 200 soum (US$ 0,38)